 - Matches are to be played on dates and at locations shown in the competition draw unless exceptional circumstances occur.
 Clubs need to plan ahead to avoid deferrals.
 There should be a sufficient number of players registered in each team to enable matches to be played as scheduled.
 If a player is unable to play in a scheduled match, a player from a lower division team (same club) should be brought up as a replacement, or a ‘utility player’ (By-law 12) included, rather than defer a match.

 - In exceptional circumstances (for example, player/s unable to play due to illness, injury, prior commitment to a TT training camp, absence on holiday, no lower division player available), a match may be deferred with agreement of both team captains.
 The captain of the team requesting the deferral must make the request as soon as possible and the opposing captain should not withhold agreement unreasonably.
-The deferred match must be played within 21 days of the scheduled date or before the end of the competition preliminary rounds.
-For example, the start of the finals, whichever is earlier.
+The deferred match must be played before the end of the competition preliminary rounds i.e. the start of the finals.
 The competition Recorder must be immediately advised of the deferral, and also when the captains have an agreed date for the deferred match.

 - Once competition preliminary rounds have ended, Finals Matches commence.
 These consist of Preliminary Finals (if any), Semi-finals and Grand Final.
 Any deferral of Finals Matches must be approved by the SNDTTACommittee in advance.
 An e-mail request for deferral must be submitted to the committee (copy to competition Recorder) at least 3 days before the scheduled match date.
 The e-mail must contain details of the exceptional circumstances justifying the request.